 It’s time we taught our kids to play the games we played as kids!

 It’s all well and good to cut kids screen time, and trust me, I’m all for that.
 In moderation.
 But sooner or later they start to require some kind of entertaining.
 Cue my mom guilt rant on Instagram & Facebook the other day which struck a nerve with so many other mums out there that it has inspired me to create a list of some old school games we played as kids that we should be teaching our kids to play now.
-Before they tell us they are bored.
-Before we cave in and buy them some more plastic tat!
+You know, before they tell us they are bored, again, and before we cave in and buy them some more plastic tat!

 My Childhood Memories